mpark/wg21/README.md

-# WG21: Framework for C++ Standards Committee Papers
+# Framework for Authoring C++ Standards Committee Papers

 ## Introduction

-This is a paper-writing framework designed for WG21 built on top of [Pandoc].
+This is a paper-writing framework designed to ease the pain of authoring papers for WG21, built on top of [Pandoc].

-In short, you write your papers in Markdown and the framework produces either HTML or PDF.
+In short, you write your papers in Markdown and the framework produces the paper either in HTML or PDF.

 [Pandoc]: https://pandoc.org